Classical demography: Ancient Greece and Greek colonies

 From around 800 BC, Greek city-states began colonizing the Mediterranean and Black Sea coasts.
 Suggested reasons for this dramatic expansion include overpopulation, severe droughts, or an escape for vanquished people (or a combination).
-The population of the areas of Greek settlement from the western Mediterranean to Asia Minor and the Black Sea in the 4th century BC has been estimated at up to 7.5-10 million.
+The population of the areas of Greek settlement from the western Mediterranean to Asia Minor and the Black Sea in the 4th century BC has been estimated at up to 10 million.

 Greece proper

 The geographical definition of Greece has fluctuated over time.
-While today the ancient kingdom of Macedonia is always considered part of the Greek world, in the Classical period it was a distinct entity and even though Macedonian language was part of the Greek dialect continuum, it was not considered as a part of Greece by some Athenian writers.
+While today the ancient kingdom of Macedonia is always considered part of the Greek world, in the Classical period it was a distinct entity and even though the Macedonian language was part of the Greek dialect continuum it was not considered as a part of Greece by some Athenian writers.
 Similarly, almost all modern residents of historical Ionia, now part of Turkey, speak the Turkish language, although from the 1st millennium BC Ionia was densely populated by Greek-speaking people and an important part of Greek culture.

-Estimates of the Greek-speaking population in the coast and islands of the Aegean Sea during the 5th century BC vary from 800,000 to over 3,000,000.
-In Athens and Attica in the 5th century BC, there were up to 150,000 Athenians of the citizen class, around 30,000 aliens, and 100,000 slaves, most residing outside the city and port., though precise numbers remain unknown and estimates vary widely.
+Estimates of the Greek-speaking population on the coast and islands of the Aegean Sea during the 5th century BC vary from 800,000 to more than 3,000,000.
+In Athens and Attica in the 5th century BC there were up to 150,000 Athenians of the citizen class, around 30,000 aliens and 100,000 slaves, most residing outside the city and port., though precise numbers remain unknown and estimates vary widely.

 Other Greek colonization

 The ancient Roman province of Cyrenaica in the eastern region of present-day Libya was home to a Greek, Latin and native population in the hundreds of thousands.
 Originally settled by Greek colonists, five important settlements (Cyrene, Barca, Euesperides, Apollonia, and Tauchira) formed a pentapolis.
 The fertility of the land, the exportation of silphium, and its location between Carthage and Alexandria made it a magnet for settlement.

+Massalia (Marseille) was colonized in 600 BCE by Ionian Greeks from Phokaia, Anatolia and further Greek colonies were established across the southern coast of Gual west towards the Iberian Peninsula to Emporion and Hemeroscopium.